But right now, you can’t even concentrate. I want to help with that.

-Good you’re already doing it.
+Good.
+You’re already doing it.
 Now let’s take one step further, 2:1 Breathing.
 This is the fastest way to calm your nervous system.
 It’s super simple, you can do it at any time.
-Count to 4 as you breathe in, Hold your breath for 4, and then breathe out for 8.
+Count to 4 as you breathe in, hold your breath for 4, and then breathe out for 8.
 You’re activating your parasympathetic nervous system, bringing down your heart rate, blood pressure, and your anxiety.

 Step 2: Make a to-don’t list.

 Make a list of stuff you don’t need to do or to worry about right now.
 Let me put a few on that list for you: you don’t need to check the news every hour.
 You don’t need to stare at your phone, scrolling the feeds.
 You don’t need to stay “plugged in” to everything happening in the world.
-In fact, even without everything going on right now, research shows that people are consistently happier when they are not near their phone.
+In fact, even without everything going on right now, research shows that people are consistently happier when they are not near their phones.

 Let’s make that step 3:Put the phone down.

-If you are not actively, intentionally using it, put it down and put it out of arm's reach.
+If you are not actively, intentionally using it, put it down and put it out of arm’s reach.
 Put somewhere where you would have to intentionally go get it.
 Be present where you are.
-To go along with that, if you’re on your computer, close down your email, your slack, your messaging, social media pages.
+To go along with that, if you’re on your computer, close down your email, your Slack, your messaging, social media pages.
 You can come back and check on them later, just not all the time.
 Not right now.

 If you’re like me, sometimes you find yourself back there before your conscious mind even knew you were doing it.
 Check out an app for your computer called Rescue Time.
 It’s a fantastic little app that tracks how you spend your time on the computer.
 And, not only that, but you can turn on ‘Focus Time” which will block distracting apps and websites.
 Sometimes I need that extra help.